 - Epitopes for B-cell and T-cell responses can be quite different, and there are critical differentiating features.
 Here are key considerations in the selection and design of B-cell and T-cell epitopes. - T-cell epitopes are presented as short linear peptide antigens, but B-cell epitopes (which can be linear or conformational) are presented in their native conformation. - The B-cell response is relatively easily measured by antibodies, but the T-cell response is more difficult to measure and more rarely performed.
 Antibody testing is a large-scale commercial activity (using lateral flow, ELISA, etc.) but T-cell testing is generally a research activity (using ELISpot, etc.).
 Therefore, T-cell epitopes are often based on computational prediction.
 This was true of early T-cell epitope selections in the biomedical literature and preprint servers.
 However, as of mid July, 2020, substantial empirical data have been published on T-cell epitopes. - B-cell or antibody binding epitopes are often mapped into two general classes: linear and conformational (or structural).
 Linear epitopes (single peptide chain of nearby amino acids) are typically mapped by binding antibody-containing serum from convalescent patients to large collections or arrays of short epitope peptides collectively representing viral proteins.
-Conformational epitopes often consist of amino acids that are far apart on a protein sequence but in close proximity in the
+Conformational epitopes often consist of amino acids that are far apart on a protein sequence but in close proximity in the folded protein.

-- folded protein.
 Linear epitopes are easier to map than conformational epitopes.
-However, conformational epitopes can be critically important. - There are 2 classes of T-cell epitopes: MHC Class I and MHC Class II (for a thorough review, see Rock et al.55).
+However, conformational epitopes can be critically important. - There are 2 classes of T-cell epitopes: MHC Class I and MHC Class II (for a thorough review, see Rock et al. 58).
 Core motif binding of both Class I and Class II is about 9 amino acids but both are variable.
 The Class I binding site has closed ends, and epitopes range from 8 to 15 aa, but infrequently diverge from 9 aa.
-Class II binding is open-ended, and natural epitopes extend longer than the 9 aa core, and range from 13 to 25 aa56.
+Class II binding is open-ended, and natural epitopes extend longer than the 9 aa core, and range from 13 to 25 aa 59.
 Many computational predictive algorithms are available, and a large number of preprints provide Class I and Class II predictions for inclusion in a vaccine.
-If empirical data are available for protective T-cell epitopes (e.g. Le Bert et al and Zhang et al57), these data should guide T-cell epitope selection. - Immune responses (both B and T-cell) can vary substantially with different ancestry/ethnicity.
+If empirical data are available for protective T-cell epitopes (e.g. Le Bert et al and Zhang et al 60), these data should guide T-cell epitope selection. - Immune responses (both B and T-cell) can vary substantially with different ancestry/ethnicity.
 We have used predictions and empirical data for wide coverage of immune responses (our group is highly ethnically diverse).
-For specific geographies and ancestries, local immune response information should be taken into account. - Although there can be differences between T and B-cell epitopes, they can overlap.
-If possible, peptides that contain experimentally validated epitopes for both B and T-cells are ideal. - Immunodominance and limited effective epitope space.
-Immunodominance is the phenomenon of antibody and/or T-cell responses to a small number of epitopes, despite a large number of possible epitopes within the virus.
-Findings to date suggest both B-cell and T-cell responses to SARS-CoV-2 display pronounced immunodominance.
-Some key findings about the immunodominant landscape of SARS-CoV-2: - A publication by Snyder and colleagues shows a few epitope peptides are responsible for over 50% of of CD8 T-cell receptor binding events58. - The immunodominance landscapes of CoV-1 and CoV-2 are: - Very different between CoV-1 and CoV-2 Spike proteins, possibly largely due to glycosylation differences.59 - Highly similar for CoV-1 and CoV-2 Nucleocapsid proteins60,61.
+For specific geographies and ancestries, local immune response information should be taken into account.